 It's really easy to develop your own pattern or "recipe" for knitting a stash afghan based on what you have in the house and what size you'd like your finished blanket to be.

-Step One: Pick your Yarn
+Pick Your Yarn

 If you've been knitting for a very long time you might have little balls of yarn of all kinds of weights.
 If you've spent less time building up your stash, you may only have worsted weight yarn.

 Worsted weight yarn is great for stash afghans because there's usually a ton of it lying around and it makes a blanket that is warm but not too warm and doesn't take too much time.
-While it is technically possible to knit a whole stash aghan out of sock yarn or bulky yarn, you'll find that the smaller yarn takes much longer to knit and the heavier yarn may be too warm for a blanket.
+While it is technically possible to knit a whole stash afghan out of sock yarn or bulky yarn, you'll find that the smaller yarn takes much longer to knit and the heavier yarn may be too warm for a blanket.

 Pile up the yarn you're planning to use.
 Put it in a garbage bag or shopping bag if you want to turn knitting your blanket into a game (more on that below).

-Step Two: Pick Your Size
+Pick Your Size

 To make a baby or child-sized blanket (about 36 inches square) you'll need about 1,000 yards of yarn.
 For a 60 by 60 afghan, you'll need around 2,600 yards.
-I'm not suggesting you try to measure the yardage of all your odds and ends, but know that you'll need a fair bit of yarn if you're making a big afghan.
+We're not suggesting you try to measure the yardage of all your odds and ends, but know that you'll need a fair bit of yarn if you're making a big afghan.

 Of course, you can also make an afghan or throw any size or shape that you want.
 Know that if you're planning a bigger blanket you'll need more yarn.
 Enlist the stashes of your knitting buddies if you fear you don't have enough for the project you're planning.

-Step Three: Pick a Needle
+Pick a Needle

 Whether you're knitting a large or small stash afghan, you'll want to knit flat on a circular needle.
 This will allow the needle to support more of the weight of the project, which is vital for preventing injury.